ernesto-elsaesser/catan-engine/README.md

 # Catan Engine

 This repository contains a set of Python modules that encode the complete "Settlers of Catan" game logic (following the official rules from Kosmos).
-The code is used in the browser-based [catan.one](https://catan.one/) game (free to play!).

 The [bots.py](bots.py) module contains a class interface to implement custom bot strategies.
 The provided default strategy is rather simple, but can be surprisingly challenging to play against.